kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

 # Connect Wordpress to Kyma

-In this step you will establish trusted connection between Wordpress instance and your Kubernetes cluster.
+In this step you will establish trusted connection between Wordpress instance and your Kyma cluster both hosted on the same kubernetes cluster.
 You will also register Wordpress API and Wordpress Events in Service Catalog, and enable both in selected namespace.

 In Kyma console navigate back to home and go to Applications, and create new one named `wordpress`.